SnowLeopard-AI/discord_datasets/imdb/data_tops/README.md

 # IMDb Dataset Tops

-This directory contains 100 rows of each dataset from the [IMDb non-commercial datasets](https://developer.imdb.com/non-commercial-datasets/).
+This directory contains 100 rows of each table in the [IMDb non-commercial datasets](https://developer.imdb.com/non-commercial-datasets/) to give users a sense of the schema and data in the dataset, so they can _chat with the data more effectively_ in the [Snow Leopard Discord Chatbot](https://discord.gg/WGAyr8NpEX).

-This gives users a sense of the schema and what data exists in the datasets, so they can chat with the data more effectively via the [Snow Leopard Discord Chatbot](https://discord.gg/WGAyr8NpEX).
+More information about the dataset can be found in the [main IMDb README](https://github.com/SnowLeopard-AI/discord_datasets/tree/main/imdb)

 ## IMDb Dataset Schemas